 Decide.
 Once you make a decision on a goal, don't let your anxieties or fears of failure sabotage your progress.
 It's easy to start something and a lot harder to finish it, especially when it's a long-term goal that doesn't offer instant gratification.
 How many weight loss ventures fail for this reason?
 People give up or go back to old habits.
 Once you make a decision – stick with it.
 Sometimes, indecisiveness means the goal we are pursuing may not be what we truly want.
 Take time to soul search and decide what it is you truly want for yourself – and then stick to a plan.
 If you fail, get up and keep going which leads to the next tip …

 Persistence.
-Those who are successful ultimately reach their goals not by lack of failure, but through persistent and dedicated behavior.
-Failure is a part of success – so if you want to be successful at something you need to embrace failure because there's no way around it.
+Those who are successful reach their goals not by lack of failure, but through persistent and dedicated behaviors or good habits.
+Failure is a part of success, so if you want to succeed you need to embrace failure.
 One of my favorite quotes about this is from Thomas Edison who said “I have not failed.
 I've just found 10,000 ways that won't work.”
-This of course leads us to the last tip on how to deal with failure.
+This mindset leads to the last tip.

 Laugh.
 If you take yourself too seriously not only does it take the fun out of life, it makes failures more challenging to overcome.
 Learn to laugh at your mistakes, embrace them with a light heart and then move beyond them.
 Don't live a life of regret, living in the past is a sure and certain way to miss out on the joy of today and the promise of the future.

-I keep a journal to record my thoughts, feelings and actions so I can look back.
-I've noticed it's often this process of review that reinforces how much I have grown and provides motivation and encouragement in times of doubt and struggle.
+- Write things down.
+I keep a journal to record my thoughts, feelings, and actions so I can look back.
+I've noticed it's often this process of review that reinforces how much I have grown, providing motivation and encouragement in times of doubt and struggle.

 © 2013 Christin Sander

 More by this Author